 eReserve for staff

 eReserve is a reading list tool that sits inside Blackboard or Moodle.
-It looks like a bibliography, one that students can click on to get access to the readings.
-Behind the scenes it records what we provide to our students, the ultimate goal of which is the payment of royalties to people who own the rights (as Otago staff sometimes receive when their material is used elsewhere).
+It looks like a reading list or bibliography, one that students can click on to get access to the readings.
+Behind the scenes it records what we provide to our students, the ultimate goal of which is the payment of royalties to people who own the rights, as Otago staff sometimes receive when their material is used elsewhere.
 This is a matter of compliance with NZ law and licences we hold.

 Aside from this, eReserve has many benefits: students have one way to get their readings for all their papers, staff can see which readings are accessed by students (and how often), those who find copyright confusing are better supported and the University can see what educational resources are being used.

-What is eReserve and who has to use it?
+Watch a very quick introduction on what eReserve is and who has to use it.